yaqwsx/KiKit/doc/panelizeCli.md

 - `hspace`, `vspace`, `space` - specify the space between PCB and the frame/rail. `space` overrides `hspace and vspace`.
 - `width` - specify with of the rails or frame
-- `filleŧ`, `chamfer` - fillet/chamfer frame corners.
+- `fillet`, `chamfer` - fillet/chamfer frame corners.
 Specify radius or chamfer size.

 #### Railstb/Railsrl